 - avoiding eating shortly before going to sleep

-CFS is a long-term illness that can cause pain and extreme fatigue.
-It is a serious illness that can last a long time and affect an individual’s ability to perform everyday tasks.
+CFS is a long-term condition that can cause pain and extreme fatigue.
+It is a serious condition that can last a long time and affect a person’s ability to perform everyday tasks.

 Symptoms of CFS

-- a reduced ability to perform tasks they would normally do
+- a reduced ability to perform everyday tasks

 - the feeling of a “crash” after physical or mental exertion